 You know, now it went from Russia and now it's this.

-I actually thought the New York Post, this is like a a cheap version of what was the Russia witch hunt.
+I actually thought the New York Post, this is like a cheap version of what was the Russia witch hunt.

 But there's something greater here.

-John Solomon had broken the story that in fact Ukraine has been trying to give the United States information about how they tried to interfere in the 2016 elections on behalf of Hillary Clinton's campaign.
+John Solomon had broken the story that, in fact, Ukraine has been trying to give the United States information about how they tried to interfere in the 2016 elections on behalf of Hillary Clinton's campaign.

-I understand from my sources that in fact they're investigating specific requests from top Democrats, DNC people, others that in fact they were looking for the dirt on Paul Manafort, anybody related to Trump.
+I understand from my sources that, in fact, they're investigating specific requests from top Democrats, DNC people, others, that in fact they were looking for the dirt on Paul Manafort, anybody related to Trump.

-Isn't that what the investigation, John Durham is looking into?
+Isn't that what the investigation, John Durham, is looking into?

 Isn't that what it's partly about?